cde-ev/cdedb2/doc/source/Workflows.rst

 * Ultimately pybabel needs to be compiled(``make i18n-compile``) and the apache restarted.
 This can both be done via one command: ``make reload``.

+Be aware that messages that need to be translated, but do not appear explicitly in the code, are listed in ``i18n_additional.py``.
+This applies especially human-readable descriptions of enum members.

 Deployment
 ----------